-Valencia is a city with a strong sense of tradition and community and that is never more obvious than during the many festivals celebrated in Valencia throughout the year.
+Valencia has deep-rooted traditions and a tight-knit community spirit.
+This is never more obvious than during the many festivals celebrated in Valencia throughout the year.

-From colorful parades to solemn processions and from earth-shattering firework displays to quirky flower battles, Valencian festivals are an experience like no other.
+From colorful parades and solemn processions to earth-shattering firework displays and quirky flower battles, Valencian festivals are an experience like no other.

 Whether they are held in honor of saints or centuries-old traditions, these festivities are a great opportunity to experience the local culture in its purest form.

-I strongly encourage you to book your next trip to Valencia around one of these unique celebrations and see for yourself just how amazing festivals in Valencia really are.
+I strongly encourage you to book your next trip to Valencia around one of these unique celebrations and see for yourself just how amazing the festivals in Valencia are.

 Best festivals in Valencia – major festivals you cannot miss

 Las Fallas is the wildest and craziest festival celebrated in Valencia.
-It’s also a UNESCO Intangible Cultural Heritage of Humanity.
-And the largest street party in Europe.
+It’s a UNESCO Intangible Cultural Heritage of Humanity and the largest street party in Europe.

-There is no doubt that Las Fallas crowns the list of fun things to do in Valencia.
-There are daily firecracker shows, music concerts, paella cooking contests, and fire parades.
-All on a religious backdrop that includes flower offerings to the Virgin Mary and thousands of locals in elaborate silk clothes.
+Las Fallas crowns the list of fun things to do in Valencia.
+There are daily firecracker shows, music concerts, paella cooking contests, and fire parades all on a religious backdrop that includes flower offerings to the Virgin Mary and thousands of locals in elaborate silk clothes.

 Truth be told, words could never do this festival justice.
 You simply have to live it to believe it.